siddalingeshwarin/Todo-App/README.md

 How to Use:-

-)Clone or download the repository
+1)Clone or download the repository

 2)Open the index.html file in your browser